wdassignies/Clustering_z/README.md

 # Clustering_z
 Some of the different codes I used to run clustering redshifts calibration.
-I try to make them as user-friendly as possible.
 Please contact me if you have any question and/or suggestion!
 You can also contact me to talk about your redshift calibration ideas and projects :)

 - Auto-corr can be used to evaluate the auto-correlations, and so galaxy biases